-To the lender’s defense, it is not entirely their fault.
+In the lender’s defense, it is not entirely their fault.
 Banks are heavily regulated by our government.
 Practices that are more than 20% profitable start hitting this glass ceiling when it comes time to sell.
 So a practice owner managing his/her practice extremely well gets punched in the gut at the time of sale.
 Is this fair to the seller?
 In my opinion, NO!

 Practices that are 20% profitable are likely going to have a capitalization rate of 20% or less which equates to a multiple of 5 or more.
 A practice that is 20% profitable with a multiple of 5 values at 100% of gross.

-This is a very well managed practice.
+This is a very well-managed practice.
 What happens when a practice is even more profitable than this?

 Example: practice is grossing $1,500,000 and is 23% profitable and has a capitalization rate of 20% (multiple of 5).

 As you can see, this practice value comes in much over one year’s gross revenues.
-Should the seller be penalized for managing a highly profitable practice because the lender’s have a glass ceiling?
+Should the seller be penalized for managing a highly profitable practice because the lenders have a glass ceiling?
 I don’t think so.
 It’s almost like there is little incentive to be more than 20% profitable.
 Sounds like some of our government taxing structures doesn’t it?!?!
 I’ll digress.
 There are options for you highly profitable owners so keep reading.

-From the lender’s perspective they have to analyze risk.
+From the lender’s perspective, they have to analyze risk.
 They have to consider if the buyer can manage the practice as well as the current owner and maintain this level of profitability.

-The lender may opt to finance up to one year’s gross revenues (occasionally they will stretch a little beyond) and the seller may be asked to carry some of the risk in the form of a carry-back note.
+The lender may opt to finance up to one year’s gross revenues (occasionally they will stretch a little beyond) and the seller may be asked to carry some of the risks in the form of a carry-back note.
 This means the seller will finance the purchase price above and beyond what the lender will finance.

 Another option that I believe we are going to start seeing more of in our industry is private investors.
-Veterinary loans have traditionally been very low risk of default.
+Veterinary loans have traditionally been a very low risk of default.
 Investors have caught word of this.
-There are the states that do not allow for non-veterinary ownership but clearly there is a legal workaround because the corporations are making it happen.
+There are the states that do not allow for non-veterinary ownership but clearly, there is a legal workaround because the corporations are making it happen.
 Just as the corporations, the private investors do not have the government regulations to adhere to and therefore have more flexibility in lending.

 I have great working relationships with several of the veterinary lenders and am very grateful for this.
 I have had this very conversation with many of them.
 This glass ceiling is going to prevent traditional lending on these highly profitable practices and these lenders are going to be missing out on great opportunities.